 My Dad’s the junior varsity coach and a varsity defense coach.
 I don’t even play much on the junior varsity team.
-But because my Dad is a coach, every play has been drilled into me.
+But because my Dad is a coach, every play has been drilled into my head.
 I could play quarterback or as a receiver on offense or a safety or cornerback on defense.
 My saving grace is that I am quick and in good condition.
 Being 5’ 8”, I'm listed as 155 pounds.
 The truth is I am a lanky person at best weighing 140 pounds in wet clothes.
 If Mom were at the game, she says she would have protested against my playing.

-On my first play the running back lost three yards.
+On my first play, the running back lost three yards.
 The Bridgewater team was sure I wouldn’t pass the ball.
 They thought the same for the next play.
 The Coach called for a sweep left, which had failed most of the time.
 And that was when we ran it with the starting quarterback.
 I called F38 sweep left.
 It meant we were sweeping left but I was going to throw it to a receiver in the center of the field.
 I winked to my friend Hadley Ford and he smiled back.

 The play started and we were moving left and the other team was breaking through to tackle whoever had the ball.
 If I had run with it I would have been tackled, if I threw the ball straight forward they would have swatted it down or intercepted the pass.
 Luckily my arm was strong enough to throw it over the heads of those rushing to tackle me.
 The only person expecting it where I threw it was Hadley.
 He caught it and was able to gain another ten yards after the catch.
 First down and we were even finally in the other team’s end of the field.